SharePoint/sp-dev-docs/docs/sp-add-ins/three-ways-to-think-about-design-options-for-sharepoint-add-ins.md

 ---
-title: Three ways to think about design options for SharePoint Add-ins ms.date: 11/01/2017 ms.prod: sharepoint
+title: Three ways to think about design options for SharePoint Add-ins
+description: Overview of the design and architecture options available with SharePoint Add-ins. ms.date: 11/02/2017 ms.prod: sharepoint
 ---

 # Three ways to think about design options for SharePoint Add-ins

-Get an overview of the design and architecture options that are available with SharePoint Add-ins.
-You should first be familiar with the article [SharePoint Add-ins](sharepoint-add-ins.md).
+Prerequisite: You should first be familiar with the article [SharePoint Add-ins](sharepoint-add-ins.md).

-> [!NOTE]
-> The name "apps for SharePoint" is changing to "SharePoint Add-ins."
-During the transition, the documentation and the UI of some SharePoint products and Visual Studio tools might still use the term "apps for SharePoint."
-For details, see [New name for apps for SharePoint](new-name-for-apps-for-sharepoint.md).

-## Overview and the first decision
-<a name="Overview"> </a>

 This article looks at the architectural choices for SharePoint Add-ins in three different ways.
 First, you learn about the most important categories of design choices; second, you view add-in architecture in terms of application tiers; and, third, you see a set of factors you need to consider when making your design choices.